 Although the best number may be reached with some trial and error, a good starting point is to allow a maximum of n + 1 instances of the CachingTools service, where n is the number of virtual cores on a single EC2 instance in your site.

-When building a large cache, you may be tempted to set up auto scaling triggers that automatically increase the number of EC2 instances working on the cache as the CPU usage increases.
-However, auto scaling is better suited to handling unexpected spikes in traffic.
-When creating caches, you already know that you will need a great amount of computing power; therefore, it makes more sense to launch all your needed instances before you build the cache, rather than waiting for them to launch sequentially via auto scaling triggers.
+When building a large cache, you may be tempted to set up EC2 Auto Scaling triggers that increase the number of EC2 instances working on the cache as the CPU usage increases.
+However, Auto Scaling is better suited to handling unexpected spikes in traffic.
+Rather than use Auto Scaling, launch all the EC2 instances you'll need before you build the cache.
+This avoids having to wait for instances to launch sequentially, as will happen when you use Auto Scaling.

 Deciding where to place the cache

 As described in Strategies for data transfer to Amazon Web Services, there are several types of locations where you can place your data.
-When you create the cache, you can write it to an EBS volume that's attached to your EC2 instance or you can write it to an S3 bucket.
+When you create the cache, you can write it to an EBS volume that's attached to your EC2 instance or you can write it to an Amazon Simple Storage Service (S3) bucket.